-The King determines who shall be the chair and deputy chair of the appeals board, and may issue regulations on the board's size, composition and tasks.
+The King determines who shall be the chair and deputy chair of the Appeals Board, and can issue regulations on the board's size, composition and tasks.

 The Norwegian Media Authority's individual decisions in cases regarding supervision of licence terms for national broadcasting, cf. Section 2-1, or national broadcasting facilities or retransmission of broadcasting, cf. Section 2-2, are appealed to the Ministry.